Julie Matthews * Chris While * Melanie Harrold * Helen Watson * Christine Collister

 In 2017 they released their 2nd studio album 'Knows Time, Knows Change' on the Fledgling Label on CD and Vinyl

 2018 brought a sensational new 'Live' album

-Daphne's Flight 's 25th anniversary tour this year has sadly been cancelled due to the Corona virus but they will be back with their incredible, infectious energy in May 2021.
+Daphne's Flight 's 25th anniversary tour this year has sadly being rescheduled to next year due to the Corona virus but they will be back with their incredible, infectious energy in May 2021.

-The stunning new new studio album 'On Arrival' will be released on Fat Cat records on May 1st 2020 and on sale from this website. you can pre order your copy from the 24th April from our on-line shop.
+The stunning new new studio album 'On Arrival' was released on Fat Cat records on May 1st this year and is now on sale from this website right here!

 HELEN WATSON www

 Helen Watson is a unique performer whose versatile voice and idiosyncratic songs are a welcome change in the world of singersongwriters.
 Her music crosses the boundaries between blues, soul, jazz and folk.
 Helen began performing on the folk circuit during the late sixties.
 She was in the blues band 'Loose Lips' and a member of the Mancheste band 'Well Knit Frames'.
 In the mid eighties Helen joined backing Carmel as a backing singer with for several european tours.
 During this time she secured a recording contract with EMI.

 Helen's first album Blue Slipper was produced in Los Angeles by the legendary Glyn Johns.
 Musicians included Albert Lee , Bernie Leadon and members of Little Feat.
 Helen then toured Europe with Joe Cocker.
 Her second EMI album - 'The Weather Inside' was also produced by Glyn Johns and featured Andy Fairweather-Low on Hanging Out The Washing.
 In the early 1990's Helen was a member of the acclaimed vocal ensemble Hell Bent Heaven Bound with Christine Collister, Barb Jungr and Michael Parker.
 They toured Europe and Canada.